unit8co/darts/README.md

 ### Step-by-step Install

-For more detailed install instructions you can refer to our [installation guide](INSTALL.md).
+For more detailed install instructions you can refer to our installation guide at the end of this page.

 ## Example Usage